kkarpieszuk/wc-previous-prices/readme.txt

 == Changelog ==

+= {VERSION} =
+* Fixed: Reverted change #89 from 2.1

 = 2.1 =
 * New: Additional public methods for external integrations. (#91)
+* Fixed: Price from sale start was incorrectly included into history checking if product was on sale for at least one day (#89)
 * New: Freemius integration. (#94)
 * Fixed: Displayed price history was not updated on product screen when variant selection was changed (#79)